 Feel free to share this post with others you think would be interested in participating!

 How Many Monarchs Will You Raise?

-This challenge is being created for anyone raising between 1-20 monarchs at one time.
+This challenge was created for anyone raising between 1-20 monarchs at one time.
 If you want to raise more, I recommend using additional cages to avoid potential disease.
 I raised 53 between 2 cages last September using this system and only lost one monarch (due to an unfortunate ‘smooshing’ accident)

 Do You Have To Start On An Exact Date?

 It’s unlikely that we would all have new monarch eggs on exactly the same date.
-Therefore, I will start sending tips during the earliest part of the migration, so you can refer to them when you have you monarch eggs secured.
+Therefore, I will start sending tips during the earliest part of the migration, so you can refer to them when you have monarch eggs secured.

 Check out this monarch migration chart from Monarch Watch.
 I would recommend releasing your butterflies no more than 2 weeks after the last date of your peak migration.
 My latitude in Minneapolis is 45° N so my last peak date is September 10.
 This means I will try to release my last butterflies by September 24th.